sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-modern-dom-apis.md

 There are some advantages of using the newer DOM APIs, like:

-- traversing to the parent node is not necessary
+- Traversing to the parent node is not necessary.
-- appending multiple nodes at once
+- Appending multiple nodes at once.
-- both [`DOMString`](https://developer.mozilla.org/en-US/docs/Web/API/DOMString) and [DOM node objects](https://developer.mozilla.org/en-US/docs/Web/API/Element) can be manipulated.
+- Both [`DOMString`](https://developer.mozilla.org/en-US/docs/Web/API/DOMString) and [DOM node objects](https://developer.mozilla.org/en-US/docs/Web/API/Element) can be manipulated.

 This rule is fixable.